Vincent-Therrien/gpu-arena/sycl/readme.md

 # SYCL

 SYCL lets you write hardware-accelerated instructions into regular C++ code instead of manually delegating these computations to kernels.
-Intel is the only major player supporting it.
+Intel seems to be the only major player supporting it.

-I could not make the example work! oneAPI does not seem exceptionally convenient.
+I gave up trying to make the example work!

-## Install
+## Build

+I completed the following steps to build the example, but it does not work yet.

 Visit the page https://www.intel.com/content/www/us/en/developer/tools/oneapi/base-toolkit-download.html to download oneAPI and execute the following commands:

-Linux:
+On Linux, run the following commands:

 ```
 source /opt/intel/oneapi/setvars.sh
 icpx main.cpp -o main.exe
 ```

-Windows:
+On Windows, run the following commands:

 ```
 "C:\Program Files (x86)\Intel\oneAPI\setvars.bat"